AutoMQ/kafka-provider-comparison/README.md

 ## Roadmap

-- Add horizontal automated comparisons for Kafka Providers such as Confluent/Aiven/Redpanda
+- Add horizontal automated comparisons for Kafka Providers such as Confluent/Aiven/Redpanda/WarpStream/Pulsar
 - Support comparison of elasticity, i.e., how long it takes for the Client to recover from scaling actions
+- Add tests related to Kafka compatibility.